 How To: Re-establish the relationship class for geodatabase attachments

-Instructions provided describe how to enable and re-establish the relationships between geodatabase feature classes and related attachments.
+This article provides instructions to enable and re-establish the relationships between the geodatabase feature classes and its related attachments.

-- In the Catalog window of ArcMap, make a copy of the feature class used to establish the original attachments relationship class and paste it to the same geodatabase.
+- In the Catalog window of ArcMap, create a copy of the feature class used to establish the original attachments relationship class, and paste it to the same geodatabase.

-- Right-click the _1 feature class.
-Click Attachments, and click Create Attachments.
+- Right-click the _1 feature class, click Manage, and click Create Attachments.

-The _1_ATTACH table along with a new relationship class has been automatically created.
+Note: The _1_ATTACH table along with a new relationship class is automatically created.